 I know a man whose wife cheated and he just couldn’t get past it.
 He tried for months to forgive and trust her and just could not get there.
 I also know someone whose marriage survived cheating.
 But, it took a lot of work, patience and courage by the person who got cheated on to forgive, forget and trust.
 It also took a lot of reassurance from the cheater, along with patience.

-I have to be honest, I’m not sure I could take back my spouse if he cheated.
+I have to be honest, in thinking about separation, I’m not sure I could take back my spouse if he cheated.
 But that’s just the way I feel.
 I’m not saying it’s wrong to forgive and forget.

 There’s also different kinds of cheating.
 If someone cheats and is in love, that’s a lot bigger of a deal than someone who slept with someone one time and regretted it immediately.

 In your case, there’s also the fact that they work together.
 If I was your wife and I wanted you back, I would offer to look for a new job.
 That said, I have no idea what kind of job she has and if that’s even an option.
 Then again, maybe it’s a great job that can’t be replicated at any other firm.
 It would just be hard knowing she is going into the office everyday and seeing that person.

 However, the bottom line is, you either trust her or you don’t.
 You probably don’t right now, but do you think you could ever get there?
 It would involve a lot of therapy and open communication between the two of you.
 And, it would involve her sincerity of proving she wants the marriage to work, along with your forgiveness.
 If you hold a grudge, your marriage has a zero chance of working out.

 If you leave: